-On February 10, 2020, the U.S. presidential administration submitted the fiscal year (FY) 2021 President's Budget, requesting \$1.34 trillion in total discretionary funding (a U.S. Government fiscal year starts on October 1 and ends on September 30).
+On February 10, 2020, the U.S. presidential administration submitted the fiscal year ("FY") 2021 President's Budget, requesting \$1.34 trillion in total discretionary funding (a U.S. Government fiscal year starts on October 1 and ends on September 30).
 The FY 2021 budget requests \$672 billion for base discretionary national defense spending, the maximum permitted under the Bipartisan Budget Act of 2019 (BBA-19).
 The total national defense request is \$741 billion.
 The FY 2021 budget requests \$705 billion for the DoD.
 The FY 2021 budget is expected to support program growth and market expansion opportunities for periods beginning late in 2020 and into 2021 for aerospace and defense participants.
 We expect to compete for follow-on business opportunities on future builds of several existing programs.
+However, the long-term impacts of COVID-19 on government budgets and other funding priorities that impact demand for our products and services and our business are difficult to predict.